Tikus Island

-Tikus Island (Rat Island) is an islet off the northern coast of Penang Island in the State of Penang, Malaysia.
-Located nearly 770 metre off Tanjung Bungah, a suburb of the city of George Town, this uninhabited outcrop is now home to a solar-powered lighthouse.
+Tikus Island is an islet off the northern coast of Penang Island in the Malaysian state of Penang.
+Located nearly 770 metre off Tanjung Bungah, a suburb of George Town, this uninhabited outcrop is now home to a solar-powered lighthouse.
 This active lighthouse marks the northern entrance to the Penang Strait and hence, the Port of Penang.

 Also situated on the islet is a grave belonging to a local Muslim saint.
 The grave is still visited by local Penangites of various faiths, who occasionally come to seek blessings irrespective of their beliefs.

 Etymology

-The islet has lent its name to Pulau Tikus, another suburb of George Town.
+The islet has lent its name to Pulau Tikus, a neighbourhood of George Town.
 The settlement of Pulau Tikus was established by Eurasian refugees in the early 19th century, who had earlier landed on Tikus Island.
 It was said that the name Pulau Tikus, which means 'Rat Island' in Malay, was inspired by the shape of the islet's rocks and dunes.